 Funding Policy - State statute permits SERS to fund the health care benefits through employer contributions.
 Each year, after the allocation for statutorily required pensions and benefits, the Retirement Board may allocate the remainder of the employer contribution of 14% of covered payroll to the Health Care Fund in accordance with the funding policy.
-For fiscal year 2019, 0.5% of covered payroll was made to health care.
-An additional health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount, pro-rated if less than a full year of service credit was earned.
-For fiscal year 2019, this amount was \$21,600.
+For the fiscal year ended June 30, 2020, SERS did not allocate any employer contributions to post-employment health care.
+An additional health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount, prorated if less than a full year of service credit was earned.
+For fiscal year 2020, this amount was \$19,600.
 Statutes provide that no employer shall pay a health care surcharge greater than 2% of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5% of the total statewide SERS-covered payroll for the health care surcharge.
-For fiscal year 2019, the District's surcharge obligation was \$38,931.
+For fiscal year 2020, the District's surcharge obligation was \$44,334.

 The surcharge added to the allocated portion of the 14% employer contribution rate is the total amount assigned to the Health Care Fund.
-The District's contractually required contribution to SERS was \$51,242 for fiscal year 2019.
+The District's contractually required contribution to SERS was \$44,334 for fiscal year 2020.